SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

     You can use this Git repository also for the pipeline configuration.
 (Jenkinsfile) The repository used for the pipeline configuration needs to be accessed by the Jenkins instance.
 If the repository is password-protected, the user and password (or access token) should be stored in the Jenkins Credentials Store (**Manage Jenkins** > **Manage Credentials**).

 - You have at least two ABAP systems with a version SAP S/4HANA 2020 or higher.
 You need one development system that you use to push objects to the Git repository, and a test system on which you run the pipeline.
-You have created and cloned the Git repository on all systems, on the development system with the *Development* role, and in the others with the *Provided* role.
+You have created and cloned the Git repository on all systems, on the development system with the *Development* role, and on the others with the *Provided* role.

 - You have enabled [ATC](https://help.sap.com/viewer/ba879a6e2ea04d9bb94c7ccd7cdac446/latest/en-US/62c41ad841554516bb06fb3620540e47.html) checks in transaction ATC in the test system.